stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-Okay, great.
+Okay.
+Great.
 Got a hello there.
 That's all we need.

-##### [Lydia and Ben laugh]
+##### [Lydia and Ben laughing]

 #### ALEX

-Woah, Helen's relying on the editing hard here!
+Whoa, Helen's relying on the editing hard here!

 #### LYDIA

-Yeah.
+Yeahhhh.

 #### TIM